Rear barn doors or tailgates: what’s best for camper vans?

 This question comes up all the time - people say, “Should I buy a campervan with a tailgate, or should I get a campervan with barn doors?”
 I’d like to answer that question today, even though it’s one of those questions to which there isn’t really a right or wrong answer, so let me share with you what the differences are - and the pros and cons of campervans with barn doors versus campervans with tailgates.
-Then you can make up your own mind which is best for you - barn doors or tailgates?
+Then you can make up your own mind which is best for you.

-Let me demonstrate the pros and cons of having a tailgate on your bespoke campervan conversion by showing you the Nissan NV200 Campervan with a tailgate.
-This lifts up easily, much like the boot of an estate car.
+A tailgate lifts up easily, much like the boot of an estate car.
 When you open it up it goes up on gas springs, which makes very light work of it.
 The tailgate is quite a big door, but it does give you good access to the whole of the rear of the campervan when it’s up.

 Should I choose a tailgate?